Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks

 Related Publications

-N. Geiger, C. Piazza, T. Asfour, N. Hogan, J. Lachner, “Physics-Grounded Diffusion for Therapist-Like Robot Support in Upper-Limb Stroke Rehabilitation,” In preparation, 2025.
+- N. Geiger, C. Piazza, T. Asfour, N. Hogan, and J. Lachner, “Physics-Grounded Diffusion for Physical Therapist-Like Robot Assistance,” in preparation, 2025.